Heidi Julien: Career

 Julien has held major leadership roles in information societies and conferences, including President of the Association for Library and Information Science Education (ALISE) 2018-2019, President of the Canadian Association for Information Science 2015-2016, and several other organizations as well.
 She has also held multiple chair, and jury positions within ASIS&T (Awards & Honors Committee; Governance Committee; Award of Merit juries).

 She teaches graduate-level courses in theoretical foundations of information science, information practices, information literacy instruction, and research methods.
-She has supervised numerous doctoral and master's students to completion, and severed on several different doctoral examination committees internationally.
-Dr. Julien is recognized for her sustained graduate student mentorship and commitment to the work in library and information studies.
+She has supervised numerous doctoral and master's students to completion, and served on several different doctoral examination committees internationally.
+Julien is recognized for her sustained graduate student mentorship and commitment to the work in library and information studies.